Robert Morgenthau: Early life

 Morgenthau was born in 1919 in New York City into a prominent Ashkenazi Jewish family that had emigrated from Baden in 1866.
 He was the son of Elinor (née Fatman) and Henry Morgenthau Jr., who served as the Secretary of the Treasury under Presidents Franklin Delano Roosevelt and Harry Truman from 1934 until 1945.
 His maternal great-grandfather was Mayer Lehman, a co-founder of Lehman Brothers.
 His grandfather, Henry Morgenthau Sr., was United States Ambassador to the Ottoman Empire during World War I. Before going into diplomatic service, Henry Morgenthau Sr. had made a fortune in real estate, and became a strong financial backer of Democratic President Woodrow Wilson.

 Morgenthau's paternal grandmother was born in Montgomery, Alabama.

-From the his earliest days, the Morgenthau family was well-connected politically.
+From the earliest days, the Morgenthau family was well-connected politically.
 The family home was near Franklin Delano Roosevelt's Springwood Estate at Hyde Park, New York, and he grew up acquainted with the future President.

-After graduating from the New Lincoln School, Deerfield Academy, and Amherst College, Morgenthau commissioned in the United States Navy, serving for four and a half years during World War II.
-He attained the rank of lieutenant commander, and served as the executive officer of both the USS Lansdale and the USS Harry F. Bauer.
-Naval records indicate heroic action during the Battle of Iwo Jima — the Bauer was attacked by thirteen kamikazes, and survived a torpedo and dive bomber attack (both failed to detonate).
-He saw action in both the Mediterranean and Pacific theaters, mostly aboard destroyers.
+World War II Navy Combat Service

+Morgenthau graduated from the New Lincoln School, Deerfield Academy, and Amherst College.
+In June 1940, while still in college, he enlisted in the United States Navy V-7 officers' training program that was open to students with three years of college, enabling them to earn commissions in the Naval Reserve.
+He took his 30-day midshipman cruise in July 1940, and spent his 21st birthday on the battleship USS Wyoming in Guantánamo Bay, Cuba.
+After graduating from college, he completed three months of midshipman training on board the USS Prairie State and was commissioned an ensign in the US Naval Reserve upon graduation.
+He was sent to communications school and thereafter attached to the destroyer USS Warrington for transfer to the Commander South Atlantic Force.
+Morgenthau was at the Boston Navy Yard when Pearl Harbor was attacked on December 7, 1941, forever recalling the message over the loudspeaker, "Japan is bombing Pearl Harbor.
+This is not a drill.
+Repeat: Japan is bombing Pearl Harbor."
+When Ensign Morgenthau reached the South Atlantic shortly after Pearl Harbor, he was attached to the destroyer leader USS Winslow, whose mission at the time was hunting for German blockade runners, raiders and submarines in the South Atlantic between Brazil and Africa.
+Morganthau was assigned as boarding officer and later wrote in a 2010 article for the U.S. Naval Institute "Answering the Call: Reflections of a 90-Day Wonder", that "The most dangerous part of this assignment involved the rope ladder that the suspicious ship lowered so that the Winslow boarding party could come aboard from its motor whaleboat.
+You had to grab the ladder at the top of a ten-foot swell, and then pull yourself up, making sure you climbed aboard before the whaleboat came back and broke your legs."